 Either enter a user-defined password in the "Student password" field or have a password generated automatically via "Random password".

 A user-defined password is initially set for all multiple sessions.
 Therefore, if there are several subsequent sessions, unwanted access to the attendance recording may only be insufficiently restricted.
 However, you can subsequently individualize the passwords for individual sessions after all sessions have been added.

-If you select the "Random password" option, on the other hand, an independent randomly generated password is created for each sessions as soon as it is created, so this alternative is generally recommended for multiple sessions.
+If you select the "Random password" option, on the other hand, an independent randomly generated password is created for each session as soon as it is created, so this alternative is generally recommended for multiple sessions.

 Via "Include QR code" you can generate a QR code that makes it easier for students to record attendance.
 When scanning the QR code with a smartphone, the current session for which the attendance is to be recorded is called up directly.
 If the QR code is combined with a password (see step 3 above), then the corresponding field on the page accessed via QR code is pre-filled with the correct password.
 The QR code must be made available to the students in a suitable way, for example by displaying it via screen or printout.

 - With the option "Rotate QR code" you can make it more difficult to forward the QR code to students who are not present.
 In this case, the QR code is only valid for 15 seconds and is then automatically regenerated.
 A password is then no longer required, but also not possible.

 - With the option "Automatically select highest possible status available" you define whether the highest status should be preselected when the entry page is called up, by default this is the status "present".
 The attendance then only has to be saved.

 Managers can later generate this view of the QR code with or without an integrated password that students can scan: